tudelft-cda-lab/ENCODE/README.md

 ```

 ## Contact
 If you have any questions, feel free to drop me an email.
-My email address is listed on GitHub page.
+My email address is listed on my GitHub profile page.